Welcome to the new and improved breeds section, have a look around and meet a breed or two.

 Intro

-This breed actually earns its name, trotters and pacers are required to meet speed requirements prior to registration with the breed.
-Their name actually comes from the qualifying standard time these animals must pass to qualify for registration (a mile in under 3 minutes).
+This is a breed that actually earns its name, trotters & pacers are required to meet speed requirements prior to registration with their respective breed associations.
+The Standardbred name comes from the qualifying standard time these animals must pass to register (a mile in under 3 minutes).

 Origins